 The Constitution of India is often amended to reflect the current needs of the country.
 You can learn all about the amendment procedure here.
 Here at WritingLaw, we update it as soon as the Indian Government publishes the official amendment Act.

-After reading the Constitution or while reading, you must also focus on the Indian Penal Code, often called IPC in short.
+So, after reading the Constitution or while reading, you must also focus on the Bharatiya Nyaya Sanhita (Indian Penal Code).

 Tip: As a student, you cannot read only one subject for months.
 So, you should read 2-3 subjects simultaneously.
 For example, a few hours in the morning, you may read the Constitution.
-Set afternoon for IPC, night for CrPC, and late-night for General Studies, law news, etc.
+Set afternoon for Bharatiya Nyaya Sanhita, night for Bharatiya Nagarik Suraksha Sanhita, and late-night for General Studies, law news, etc.

-Often called CrPC, this is one of the essential subjects of law.
-CrPC is procedural law.
+This is one of the essential subjects of law.
+It is procedural law.
 It contains the procedure to be followed by the courts while trying the person for a criminal offence.
-It includes investigation, inquiry, trial etc.
+It includes investigation, inquiry, trial, etc.

-As mentioned above, along with reading the Constitution and the Indian Penal Code, you should also start focusing side-by-side on the Criminal Procedure Code.
+As mentioned above, along with reading the Constitution and the Bharatiya Nyaya Sanhita, you should also start focusing side-by-side on the Bharatiya Nagarik Suraksha Sanhita.

 4. Focus on the Civil Procedure Code